JPEG vs. TIFF

 This article briefly discusses these two unique file formats.

 Wondering what a Data DVD is?
-This page will explain Data DVDs and compare them with CD-Roms.
+This page explains Data DVDs and compares them with CD-Rom for storage and backup of digital photos.

 Disk Organization: